I recently led a team coaching session in an industrial company where the leader's objective was to strengthen cohesion.

 Because :

 - Commitment is no longer automatic.
-Employees are looking for meaning, autonomy and recognition.
+Employees are looking for connection, meaning, autonomy and recognition.

 - Innovation is collective.
 A good idea is rarely born alone.
 It emerges in spaces where you can dare.

-- Organizations need to move fast.
+- Organisations need to move fast.
 And trust reduces friction.

 In a team where trust is high: ideas flow → decisions are made faster → action follows → results arrive.

-Fear of error (often inherited from school or past experience)
+- Visit fear of error (often inherited from school or past experiences)

 1) Communicate openly